Cost of Living in Armenia 2026: Yerevan Expenses Guide

 yerevan rent versus suburbs

-You’ll notice the national Cost of Living reflects this split: Yerevan’s COL Index sits around 44.3 while the Rent Index is low-ish at 19.6 compared with many capitals, but rents still outpace typical earnings.
+The national Cost of Living reflects this split.
+Yerevan’s COL Index sits around 44 while the Rent Index is low-ish at 20 compared with many capitals.
+But rents still outpace typical earnings.

-Given the monthly net salary near 232,250 AMD, you’ll often spend a large share of income on city rent, so balance commute, space and cost when choosing where to live.
+Given the monthly net salary near 241,000 AMD, you often spend a large share of income on city rent.
+Balance commute, space, and cost when choosing where to live.
+Check latest data on Numbeo.

 Food, Groceries and Eating Out Costs